-Nick Lardy delivered a CIGI Global Policy Forum in March 2016 titled, "China’s Transition to a New Model of Economic Growth.”
+Nick Lardy delivered a talk at the CIGI Global Policy Forum in March 2016 titled “China’s Transition to a New Model of Economic Growth.”

 Nick is the Anthony M. Solomon Senior Fellow at the Peterson Institute for International Economics.
-He joined the Institute in March 2003 from the Brookings Institution, where he was a senior fellow from 1995 until 2003.
+He joined the institute in March 2003 from the Brookings Institution, where he was a senior fellow from 1995 to 2003.

-Before Brookings, Nick served at the University of Washington, where he was the director of the Henry M. Jackson School of International Studies from 1991 to 1995.
+Before Brookings, Nick served as director of the Henry M. Jackson School of International Studies at the University of Washington from 1991 to 1995.
 From 1997 through the spring of 2000, he was also the Frederick Frank Adjunct Professor of International Trade and Finance at the Yale University School of Management.
 He is an expert on the Chinese economy.